baigel2/baigelbytes/content/about.md

 ## Publishing Schedule:

-I will aim to publish one article a month, one poem a week and one quote a day though I will upload the weeks quotes at the begining of each week.
+I will aim to publish one article a month, one poem a week and at the beginning of each week I will release 7 motivational quotes, 1 for each day of the week.

 ## Quotes & Poems: